mne-tools/mne-python/doc/install/installers.rst

 MNE-Python installers are the easiest way to install MNE-Python and all dependencies.
-They also provide many additional Python packages and tools, including the `Spyder`_ development environment.
+They also provide many additional Python packages and tools.
 Got any questions?
 Let us know on the `MNE Forum`_!

 .. tab-set::
     :class: platform-selector-tabset